kabirnayeem99/kVinInfo/README.md

   on availability.
 - **Checksum Verification**: Guarantees the validity of the VIN by verifying the checksum.
 - **Random VIN Generation**: Creates random or mocked VINs for various use cases.

+## Limitations

+- **Basic Validation**: The library offers basic VIN format checks but might not cover all validation scenarios.
+- **Limited Information Extraction**: In-depth VIN decoding and data enrichment might require additional logic or external data sources.
+- **NHTSA API Usage (Optional)**: The getMakeFromNhtsa and getModelFromNhtsa methods rely on the NHTSA API, which works best only on USA, in other regions, it may not give valid results.

 ## Contributions